 In Osteoporosis: A guide to prevention and treatment, Harvard Medical School doctors will show you the positive, proactive, and practical steps you can take to protect your bones now and in the years ahead.

 You will be alerted to red flags that signal you’re at greater risk for a broken bone.
 You'll be warned about medications that hasten bone loss.
 And you’ll find out if you should have your bone density checked — and which tests are the best.

-The report will show you the importance of getting calcium from food and vitamin D from sunlight.
+The report will show you the importance of getting calcium from food and why you probably need a vitamin D supplement.
 You’ll learn about other bone-protective strategies, too, including specific exercise routines, and discover some surprising foods that help weaken bones.

 Osteoporosis is not inevitable.
 The good news is there’s a lot you can do to shield your bones from this disease.
 And the sooner you act, the better off you — and your bones — will be.

-Prepared by the editors of Harvard Health Publications in consultation with David M. Slovik, M.D., Endocrinologist, Massachusetts General Hospital, Chief, Division of Endocrinology, Newton-Wellesley Hospital, and Associate Professor of Medicine, Harvard Medical School.
-52 pages.
-(2013)
+Prepared by the editors of Harvard Health Publishing in consultation with David M. Slovik, M.D., Endocrinologist, Massachusetts General Hospital, Chief, Division of Endocrinology, Newton-Wellesley Hospital, and Associate Professor of Medicine, Harvard Medical School.
+53 pages.
+(2020)